 Digital Detox in a Healing Retreat in Japan

-As screen fatigue rises and mental burnout becomes more common, a growing number of travelers are choosing a different kind of vacation—one that doesn’t involve Wi-Fi.
+As screen fatigue rises and mental burnout becomes more common, a growing number of travelers are choosing a different kind of vacation—one that doesn’t involve Wi‑Fi.
 Japan actively meets this demand by blending traditional wellness rituals with digital detox offerings designed for mindful, modern travelers.
+Accessories like Livho High Tech Blue Light Glasses help reduce eye strain during travel days, and tools such as the RENPHO Eye Massager with Heat & Remote provide soothing relief from tired eyes after long flights or screen breaks, enhancing the overall digital detox experience.
 This shift has made it a rising destination in the global wellness tourism Japan movement.

 Healing Retreat in Japan and the Move Toward Tech-Free Travel